600 pages; 345 color illustrations; hardcover; 17,5 x 28 cm

 Together with lacquered objects and exotica, porcelain circulated throughout the Spanish Empire, passing through the Americas, but until now there had been no record of the pieces that reached the Spanish market.
 However, Krahe reconstructs the journey of this porcelain ware from southern China, analysing what it was like, how it was displayed and stored, to what uses it was put and how it was valued in sixteenth- and seventeenth-century Spain.

 Based on thorough archival research, a systematic survey of archaeological discoveries, a rich documentary corpus and a great deal of illustrations, the author provides an insight into a hitherto unknown aspect, opening up new perspectives for historians, art historians, and historians of material culture and taste.

 Cinta Krahe holds a Ph.D from Leiden University and an M.A degree in Chinese Art and Archaeology from the School of Oriental and African Studies (SOAS), University of London.
-She teaches “East Asian Decorative Arts and Material Culture” at the Universidad de Alcalá and the Universidad Nebrija, Madrid.
+She is associate lecturer at the Universidad Autónoma de Madrid and has taught “East Asian Decorative Arts and Material Culture” at the Universidad de Alcalá and the Universidad Nebrija, Madrid.
 She was one of the curators of the exhibition Orientando la Mirada.
 Arte Asiático en colecciones públicas madrileñas (Madrid, 2009) and was also in charge of cataloguing the Chinese porcelain salvaged from the San Diego galleon in the Naval Museum, Madrid.